-- A good application for a tunnel is a virtual private network (VPN).
+- A good application for a tunnel is a virtual private network (VPN), as defined by IPsec.
 Some node u wants to send a packet to node w as if it was sent by node v.
 So node u prepares a packet header with source v and destination w, and tunnels that packet in a packet header with source u and destination v.
 When the first header arrives at v, node v will forward the payload (which is itself a packet with a correct header) to w.
 VPNs can be used to access a company network (v, w) from nodes outside the company network (u).
 VPNs can be used to access web services with country restrictions. - Tunnels are used to sneak through firewalls.
 A firewall checks whether a packet header is correct, i.e. source and destination addresses make sense.
 If a firewall is so simplistic, one may simply tunnel an "interesting" packet inside an unsuspicious packet. - Tunnels are also used to translate back and forth between IPv4 and IPv6 protocols.
-If some nodes on a path only understand IPv4, an IPv6 packet can be tunneled through these nodes by prepending an IPv4 header. - Another application of tunnels is Multiprotocol Label Switching (MPLS): Many ISPs implement virtual circuit style routing by prepending an MPLS header, to get more control which paths packets are taking. - Tunnels are also used in security.
-One can send unencrypted traffic over a network in an encrypted tunnel.
+If some nodes on a path only understand IPv4, an IPv6 packet can be tunneled through these nodes by prepending an IPv4 header. - Another application of tunnels is security.
+One can send unencrypted traffic over a network in an encrypted tunnel. - Tunnels are also used in Multiprotocol Label Switching (MPLS): Many internet service providers (ISPs) implement virtual circuit style routing by prepending an MPLS header, to get more control which paths packets are taking. - What are virtual circuits?
+Packets are not the only approach to network communication.
+In the plain old telephone service, a circuit is established on a path for the duration of the call and disconnected afterwards.
+Simulation of a circuit with packets is called a virtual circuit.